shazz/3dsmax_file_checker/README.md

  The script checks the following criteria:

- - The max file is readable (both version, normal and interleaved)
+ - The max file can be depacked (both version, normal and interleaved)
- - The number of faces is smaller than 800K
+ - The number of faces is smaller than **800K**
- - The 3ds max save version is < 2017
+ - The 3ds max save version is < **2017**
+ - The renderer used:
+   - **V-Ray** is officialy supported.
- - The renderer used.
-Corona is partially supported by Homestyler but textures won't show up.
+   - **Corona** is partially supported by Homestyler but textures won't show up.
+   - Other renderers may (NVIDIA mental ray, finalRender, Default Scanline, Mental Ray...) be supported (unknown)

- The scritp doesn't check:
+ The script doesn't check (yet at least):
  - That all the expected textures files exist somewhere on the disk
- - That the model size doesn't exceed 20x20x20m
+ - That the model size doesn't exceed **20x20x20m**

-# results
+# results example

 ````
 Analyzing: 3d-model.max